levilansing/mudpuppy/Docs/Controllers.md

 #Controllers
 The Mudpuppy `Controller` class provides the necessary base functionality to receive requests and execute actions if necessary.
-Controllers can inherit from either or both `PageController` or `DataObjectController`.
+Controllers can use either or both of the `PageController` and `DataObjectController` traits.
 When you subclass a `Controller`, you are required to implement the following:

 ```php